CALIFORNIA HIGHWAY PATROL

 As in the patrol cars, since 1996 there has been a mobile extender (repeater) which operates on 154.905 MHz and relays the transmissions occurring on the 42 MHz CHP system to a VHF high-band hand-held radio carried by the officer.
 See discussion above.
 The hand-held radios were initially GE "MPS" synthesized radios, but by the end of the 1990's they had been replaced by the Motorola HT-1000 portables as discussed above.
 The motorcycle extenders did not begin to be installed statewide until 1996, as there was some disagreement among state planners as to whether a motorcycle was a "suitable platform" for a mobile repeater.

 The original 1996 motorcycle extender, still in use, consisted of a GE M-PA portable hand-held radio, reconfigured as a "simplex repeater" and mounted on a sheet metal tray which sandwiches in on top of the motorcycle Rangr radio and for which an extension section was added to the GE motorcycle housing.
-It is possible that some of these may be being replaced by the Pyramid Communications extender units, although as of 2010 the extender equipment is being migrated to 700 MHz and the portables changed to a model from EF Johnson.
+It is possible that some of these might be being replaced by the Pyramid Communications extender units, although as of 2011 the extender equipment is being migrated to 700 MHz and the portables changed to a 700 MHz model from E.F.
+Johnson.

 The motorcycle extender antenna location has varied, but was usually it is located near the windshield of the motorcycle, between it and the handlebars.
 The current BMW cycles have the rubberized extender antenna located on the left side of the handlebars between the windshield and the left warning lamp housing.
 See photos on the motorcycle radio page.
 The maximum range expected of the extender is no greater than 1000 yards, hence there was originally an attenuator built into the system to reduce transmitter power and receiver sensitivity.
 The GE M-PA motorcycle extender differs slightly from the car extender in another aspect, in that it is configured to "defer" to a car extender should one arrive on the scene.